That Burning Feeling

-That Burning Feeling is a Canadian romantic comedy-drama film, directed by Jason James and released in 2013.
+That Burning Feeling is a 2013 Canadian romantic comedy-drama film directed by Jason James.
 The film stars Paulo Costanzo as Adam Murphy, a womanizing hotshot real estate agent who is forced into a period of self-examination when he tests positive for gonorrhea and must track down his recent sexual partners to inform them; during the process, he also meets Liv (Ingrid Haas), a woman who may offer him the opportunity to start fresh in a serious long-term relationship.

 The cast also includes Tyler Labine, John Cho, Rukiya Bernard, Jay Brazeau, Emily Hampshire, Julia Benson, Dalila Bela and Ona Grauer.

+Accolades

 The film was co-winner with Jeff Barnaby's Rhymes for Young Ghouls of the award for Best Canadian Film at the 2013 Vancouver International Film Festival.